 Since August 2018, there is another advantage that OPT STEM majors can enjoy: As long as they are a valid employee, their employer can place them off-site.
 For example, they can be employed by a New York-based entity and sent to a third-party client’s work site in San Francisco.

 OPT Application Timeline

 Completing the OPT application and submitting it to U.S. Citizenship and Immigration Services (USCIS) takes time and requires paperwork.
 You absolutely can’t miss deadlines.
 However, you can submit your application either before or after graduation.
 In light of the processing delays, starting before graduation makes more sense.

 The earliest date you can submit the application is 90 days before your graduation date (the last day of the final quarter).
 Within 60 days of your graduation date, your application must arrive at USCIS—otherwise you will miss the deadline.

 It will take USCIS at least 90 days to process your application.
 As stated earlier, applicants are now encountering processing times of up to five months.
 If you wait too long, you might be unable to acquire a summer job.
 If you already have an internship or job lined up, a delay in OPT processing could put your commitments at risk.

-Remember that once your application is approved, you will still need a Social Security number before you can start work in the U.S. You should consider the time it will take to apply for and obtain your SSN.
+Remember that once the government approves your application, you will still need a Social Security number to start work in the U.S. You should consider the time it will take to apply for and obtain your SSN.
 This will give you a more realistic timeline for finding a job after graduation.